Rudder and some applications used by Rudder (like the Apache web server, or Jetty) can be tuned to your needs.

 To change the RAM given to Jetty, you have to:

-# edit +/etc/default/rudder-jetty+ with your preferred text editor, for example vim: vim /etc/default/rudder-jetty Notice: that file is alike to +/opt/rudder/etc/rudder-jetty.conf+, which is the file with default values. +/opt/rudder/etc/rudder-jetty.conf+ should never be modified directly because modification would be erased by packaging in the following Rudder versuib update. # modify JAVA_XMX to set the value to your need. # The value is given in MB by default, but you can also use the "G" unit to specify a size in GB.
+# edit +/etc/default/rudder-jetty+ with your preferred text editor, for example vim: vim /etc/default/rudder-jetty Notice: that file is alike to +/opt/rudder/etc/rudder-jetty.conf+, which is the file with default values. +/opt/rudder/etc/rudder-jetty.conf+ should never be modified directly because the modification would be erased by the next Rudder upgrade. # modify JAVA_XMX to set the value to your need. # The value is given in MB by default, but you can also use the "G" unit to specify a size in GB.
 JAVA_XMX=2G # save your changes, and restart Jetty: systemctl restart rudder-jetty

 On small installations (less than 1000 nodes), the amount of memory should be the half of the RAM of the server, rounded up to the nearest GB.
 For example, if the server has 5GB of RAM, 3GB should be allocated to Jetty.